Amazon Future Engineer Scholarship

-You’re planning to pursue a programming degree at college+ Read more
+You're planning to pursue a computer science or engineering degree in college+ Read more

-You’ve tried computer science, and you want to learn more+ Read more
+You’ve tried computer science or hardware engineering (examples of hardware engineering include robotics, electrical engineering, aerospace engineering, etc.), and you want to learn more+ Read more

-To be eligible for this one, you need to have taken computer science classes in high school or at a college dual program, or currently be enrolled in one.
+To be eligible for this one, you need to have taken computer science or hardware engineering classes in high school or at a college dual program, or currently be enrolled in one.